 Although the labor law in Japan was legislated under the occupation of GHQ of the United States, much of Japanese labor law is adopted from German, English, and French legal sources.
-Japan's labor law is comprised by the Constitution as its apex and the civil code, criminal law, and administrative regulations.
+Japan's labor law is composed of the Constitution at its apex with the civil code, criminal law, and administrative regulations below.
 The fundamental provisions in the Constitution define labor law principles and rights in Articles 25, 27 and 28.
 The basic principle governing the legal regulation in the labor law reflects the systems of rights and obligations in related laws.

-The Civil Code and the Labor Standards Act (Law no. 49 1947) regulate the employment contacts between individual employers and workers.
+The Civil Code and the Labor Standards Act (No. 49, 1947) regulate the employment contacts between individual employers and workers.
 The Labor Standards Acts provides the basic concepts of a labor contract, as well as the methods for the wage decision, calculation, and wage scale.
 Under the Civil Code, the minimum standards for working conditions and industrial accidental compensation systems were established.
-The Civil code provisions in Article 12 endow the collective bargaining agreement with a binding effect on the labor contract.
-In 2013, The Labor Contracts Act was amended that employees are entitled to convert a fixed term contract to an indefinite term employment contract.
+The Civil Code provisions in Article 12 endow the collective bargaining agreement with a binding effect on the labor contract.
+In 2013, The Labor Contracts Act was amended so that employees are entitled to convert a fixed-term contract to an indefinite term employment contract.

 The Labor Standards Law governs the relationship between labor and management.
 Article 4 of the Labor Standards Act prohibits discrimination in pay based on gender.
-A legal principle based on Article 90 of the Civil Code to nullify any juristic act has been developed by the courts to enforce the Constitutional principle of equality in Article 14 and to supplement to limited protections again gender discrimination outside of wage considerations in the Labor Standards Law.
-The United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) was ratified by the Japanese government in 1985, and the first version of the Equal Employment Opportunity Law was legislated, and it was revised in 1997 to strengthen the legal mechanism against gender discrimination.
+A legal principle based on Article 90 of the Civil Code to nullify any juristic act has been developed by the courts to enforce the Constitutional principle of equality in Article 14 and to supplement to limited protections against gender discrimination outside of wage considerations in the Labor Standards Law.
+The United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) was ratified by the Japanese government in 1985, and the first version of the Equal Employment Opportunity Law was legislated and was later revised in 1997 to strengthen the legal mechanisms against gender discrimination.
 Further revisions were made to EEOL in 2006 to broaden the applicability of the EEOL to both female and male employees and to add provisions addressing demotion, alternation of employment status, and coercion to forceful retirement.